Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 Instant Pot Shredded Chicken: The Ultimate Meal Prep Hack

 This is arguably the most useful Instant Pot chicken recipe.
-Simply place chicken breasts or thighs, one cup of liquid, and your desired seasonings in the pot.
+Simply place chicken breasts or thighs, one cup of liquid, & your desired seasonings in the pot.
 Pressure cook for about 10 minutes for boneless, skinless chicken, followed by a 10-minute natural release.

 Once cooked, the chicken will be so tender you can shred it with two forks right in the pot.